fireblocks/java-sdk/docs/PolicyEditorBetaApi.md

 | **0** | Error Response |  * X-Request-ID -  <br>  |

-## publishDraft
+## publishDraftLegacy

-> CompletableFuture<ApiResponse<PublishResult>> publishDraft publishDraft(publishDraftRequest, idempotencyKey)
+> CompletableFuture<ApiResponse<LegacyPublishResult>> publishDraftLegacy publishDraftLegacy(legacyPublishDraftRequest, idempotencyKey)

 Send publish request for a certain draft id

-Send publish request of certain draft id and returns the response. &lt;/br&gt; **Note:** These endpoints are currently in beta and might be subject to changes.
-If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.
+Legacy Endpoint – Send publish request of certain draft id and returns the response. &lt;/br&gt; **Note:**  - This endpoint will remain available for the foreseeable future and is not deprecated.&lt;/br&gt; - The &#x60;publishDraft&#x60; endpoint under policy/paths provides improved functionality and better performance.&lt;/br&gt; - These endpoints are currently in beta and might be subject to changes.&lt;/br&gt; If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.

 ### Example